 CHICAGO — From 7-Eleven’s energy drinks to Buc-ee’s Beaver Nuggets, convenience stores have seen success with private label, and it’s growing.
-Private-label brands took in $4.2 million in c-store sales, according to IRI data for the 52 weeks ending July 14, 2019.
-While that’s a small number compared with $153.7 million for national brands in the same time frame, c-store sales of private-label brands were up 6.2%.
+Private-label brands took in $4.2 billion in c-store sales, according to IRI data for the 52 weeks ending July 14, 2019.
+While that’s a small number compared with $153.7 billion for national brands in the same time frame, c-store sales of private-label brands were up 6.2%.

 Brad Cohen, senior project consultant with Orlando, Fla.-based consulting, marketing and data analysis company LMS, talked to CSP about private label’s increasing potential.